The UN-REDD Programme

 Supporting countries to get ready for REDD+

-The UN-REDD Programme was created to assist developing countries to answer just these kinds of questions and help them get ready to participate in a future REDD+ mechanism.
-Through its 42 partner countries in Africa, Asia-Pacific and Latin America and the Caribbean, the UN-REDD Programme supports the capacity of national governments to prepare and implement national REDD+ strategies with the active involvement of all stakeholders, including indigenous peoples and other forest-dependent communities.
+The UN-REDD Programme is a collaborative programme of FAO, UNDP and UNEP established to support countries’ REDD+ readiness efforts.
+It has more than 50 partner countries in Africa, Latin America and the Caribbean, and Asia-Pacific.
+The Programme is supporting these countries by providing technical training, knowledge exchanges and funding.
+Through these efforts, the Programme is helping countries to build the capacity of their national governments to prepare and implement national REDD+ strategies with the active involvement of all stakeholders, including indigenous peoples and other forest-dependent communities.

 In-country and global support for REDD+ readiness

-The UN-REDD Programme works both at the national and at the international level.
+The UN-REDD Programme works both at the national and international levels.

 Within countries, the UN-REDD Programme supports processes for REDD+ readiness and contributes to the development of national REDD+ strategies.
 Guided by principles of country ownership and leadership, the Programme provides technical advice on ways to address deforestation and forest degradation, methods and tools for measuring and monitoring greenhouse gas emissions and forest carbon flows.
 It promotes REDD+ financing as an opportunity to develop low-carbon growth and helps countries access financial and technical support.
 The Programme promotes and facilitates broad-ranging consultations among stakeholders, including indigenous peoples and other forest-dependent communities, and helps establish linkages with existing national programmes in the areas of governance, development, poverty reduction, food security and natural resource management.